 Demand resources that clear in an RPM Auction will have an RPM Resource Commitment for the relevant Delivery Year.
-Effective with the 2018/2019 Delivery Year, an RPM Resource Commitment will be further classified as a Base or Capacity Performance depending on how the Demand Resource offers and clears in an RPM Auction.
+Effective with the 2016/2017 Delivery Year, an RPM Resource Commitment will be further classified as a Non-Capacity Performance or Capacity Performance depending on how the Demand Resource offers and clears in an RPM Auction.
 Demand resources that are committed to an FRR Capacity Plan will have an FRR Capacity Plan Commitments for the relevant Delivery Year.
-Effective with the 2019/2020 Delivery Year, the FRR Capacity Plan Commitment will be further classified as Base or Capacity Performance depending on how the Demand Resource was committed by the FRR Entity in the FRR Capacity Plan.
+Effective with the

+2019/2020 Delivery Year, the FRR Capacity Plan Commitment will be further classified as Base or Capacity Performance depending on how the Demand Resource was committed by the FRR Entity in the FRR Capacity Plan.
 A resource provider who has RPM Resource Commitments or FRR Capacity Plan Commitments for their demand resource must meet the following requirements:

-Must be registered in the Pre-Emergency or Emergency Load Response Program (see more detail below in- the Pre-Emergency and Emergency Load Response Registration section) prior to the start of the relevant Delivery Year.

-- Have the capability to retrieve electronic messages from PJM which notify curtailment service providers of a load management event in accordance with PJM Manual 1: Control Center and Data Exchange Requirements. - Provide (or contract with another party to provide) supplemental status reports during the Delivery Year, detailing availability of the load management resource, as requested by PJM System Operations in accordance with the PJM Manuals; - Provide (or contract with another party to provide) customer-specific compliance and verification information within 45 days after the end of the month in which a PJM-initiated Load Management event occurred, in accordance with the Load Management Compliance section of Section 8 of this Manual. - Provide load drop estimates for all Load Management events (whether initiated by PJM or the resource provider) in accordance with PJM Manual 19: Load Forecasting & Analysis. - Provide accurate estimates of the amount of energy that will be reduced in direct response to PJM dispatch of demand response during the Delivery Year (see more detail in the Load Reduction Reporting section)
+- Must be registered in the Pre-Emergency or Emergency Load Response Program (see more detail below in the Pre-Emergency and Emergency Load Response Registration section) prior to the start of the relevant Delivery Year. - Have the capability to retrieve electronic messages from PJM which notify curtailment service providers of a load management event in accordance with PJM Manual 1: Control Center and Data Exchange Requirements. - Provide (or contract with another party to provide) supplemental status reports during the Delivery Year, detailing availability of the load management resource, as requested by PJM System Operations in accordance with the PJM Manuals; - Provide (or contract with another party to provide) customer-specific compliance and verification information within 45 days after the end of the month in which a PJM-initiated Load Management event occurred, in accordance with the Load Management Compliance section of Section 8 of this Manual.
+Statistical sampling may be used instead of customer-specific compliance and verification information for residential customers without interval metering when approved by PJM in accordance with PJM Manual 19: Load Forecasting & Analysis, Attachment D. - Provide load drop estimates for all Load Management events (whether initiated by PJM or the resource provider) in accordance with PJM Manual 19: Load Forecasting & Analysis. - Provide accurate estimates of the amount of energy that will be reduced in direct response to PJM dispatch of demand response during the Delivery Year (see more detail in the Load Reduction Reporting section)